cl0vrfi3ld/blendos-image-builder/README.md

 ```

 ## Credits
-This is based on Arkane Linux's ISO build scripts.
+This is based on blendOS's and Arkane Linux's ISO build scripts.

 ## Development
 Contributions, in any form, be it code or ideas are always welcome!